Catalina Classic Race is a Mental Challenge

 The fatigue factor during the race shouldn’t be anywhere close to the pounding experienced during a running race.
 However, I still had many questions about the unknown elements of the race I could not control.
 Could my body and mind withstand almost 8 hours laying down on the board with a wetsuit top and booties and what would happen if I got cold?
 Could I digest the food and drink properly?

 I woke up at 5am and at 5:45 am my boat stopped in the harbor a few hundred yards offshore.
-I dropped my board into the water in the middle in the darkness and heard a loud “crunch” as it hit the water.
+I dropped my board into the water in the middle of the darkness and heard a loud “crunch” as it hit the water.
 That crunching sound was the bottom of my board landing right on top of the boat ladder which was still out on the landing.
 It sounded like my board hit the ladder and broke the fin but I checked it and it seemed ok and still functional.
 What I didn’t know was my board hit the ladder causing a 3-inch gash under my board that could take on water and slows me down.
 I am so glad I didn’t see the gash on my board before or during the race as I probably would have had another excuse to drop out.

 I had two water bottles on the board, some food (Power Gel blocks) in my wetsuit top and my phone in a waterproof case (just in case) as my escort boat dropped me off in the harbor at 5:45 in the dark.
 As I paddled through the harbor without my prescription glasses to the beach starting line I could see escort boat lights coming at me out of the harbor and I had to quickly dodge them.
-I glided up to calm beach in the dark and immediately went to sign in and stand by the bonfire to stay warm.
+I glided up to a calm beach in the dark and immediately went to sign in and stand by the bonfire to stay warm.

 Looking around the bonfire was quite intimidating seeing all of the ghostly faces with sunscreen staring into the fire with a look of fear.
 While I was warming myself against the “fire of fear” the 5-minute warning from the race director megaphone was given by Kyle Daniels who has won the race multiple times.
 I could even sense the nervousness in his voice as he was giving the countdown instructions.
 Kyle wasn’t doing the race this year but was responsible for 85 lives trying to make the crossing and it was going to be a cold day.
 That would scare the hell out of me as well.

-I walked to my board on the beach and stood in knee-deep water before the race starts not knowing I had a 3-inch gash in the bottom of the hull.
+I walked to my board on the beach and stood in knee-deep water before the race started not knowing I had a 3-inch gash in the bottom of the hull.
 I found a spot next to 27-time finisher Joe Bark who had a board with tiger stripes.
 Joe was the same person who shaped my board about 12 years ago.
 The horn went off at 6am sharp and we were off flying in-between the boats in the harbor.
 The pace was ridiculously fast as the race leaders were all jockeying for the lead position and the other paddlers behind followed in their wake.
-We were quickly outside the harbor and into the open ocean that was not looking smooth.
+We were quickly outside the harbor and into the open ocean which was not looking smooth.

 If you are in the lead or near the front of the pack the water is smoother and you can carve out your own path in the non-drafting race.
 However, if you are in the middle of the back of the pack you have to deal with the chop from other paddlers in front of you and the 100 escort boat waves.
 Every race I have done it has been annoying to have to deal with the chop from the faster paddlers and I can’t seem to get to my knees comfortably without feeling like I am going to fall off in the waves.
 Usually, the chop clears up after a few miles as the spacing between the racers increases.

 However, this race was different because it had 100 escort boats creating chop and moving all over the channel.
 Not to mention the headwind and the swells that were converging.
-Shorter races near-shore usually don’t have this problem in the morning with only one lead boat and a couple of emergency boats if needed.
+Shorter races near the shore usually don’t have this problem in the morning with only one lead boat and a couple of emergency boats if needed.
 Another element I forgot to consider that might create some issues with trying to stay warm.
 It was bumpy and I couldn’t get a good rhythm in the cold sloppy water.
-I surrendered the fact that I am going to stay paddling on my stomach for a few hours and quickly gave up the idea of trying to stay with the guys around me.
+I surrendered the fact that I was going to stay paddling on my stomach for a few hours and quickly gave up the idea of trying to stay with the guys around me.
 I was getting tired of being in the same position on my stomach and typically spent 50% of my time or more on my knees in training.

-The boat waves were difficult to deal with because they are spaced too closely together and it became impossible to gain any momentum going over the top of them.
+The boat waves were difficult to deal with because they were spaced too closely together and it became impossible to gain any momentum going over the top of them.
 There were big boats and lots of small boats creating the chop and they were mostly all ahead of me.
 Boat chop makes it extremely difficult to get to my knees and use my running legs and quads to go faster.
 However, swell waves are great regardless of direction because they are spaced farther apart and I can ride up and down them for momentum.
 The only way to deal with boat waves is to go through them if you have a "knifey" board nose.
 Some of the faster guys just seem to go over them.
 After about two hours of choppy boat waves, I began to realize there was also a headwind building into my face.

-Wind can be your best friend and also your worst enemy on the ocean.
+Wind can be your best friend and also your worst enemy in the ocean.
 A tailwind is amazing if it’s blowing in the direction you are going and can be a lot of fun.
 However, a side or headwind can be horrendous and cause you to lose significant speed and body heat.
-In my case warmth was my biggest concern as the wind splashed 59-degree water right on my legs, face, and arms.
+In my case, warmth was my biggest concern as the wind splashed 59-degree water right on my legs, face, and arms.
 It also leaked right into my wetsuit top and into my biking shorts with ease.
 I was getting cold quickly and with every paddle stroke, another splash of cold water hit my entire body.
 After about two hours I started to shiver on the board and began thinking about what the race directors said their biggest worry was . . . “hypothermia”.

 Hypothermia starts with the body shaking and ends in death if you don’t get your temperature regulated quickly.
 The rational right side of my brain kept saying, “Jeff stop and put on the wetsuit so you can see your wife and kids again”.
 The irrational ego left side of my brain kept saying, “Jeff you are not paddling hard enough to stay warm, a wetsuit might be too warm and might take you 15 minutes to put on and your goal is seven hours”.
 I soon realized I was torturing myself and wanted to try and have good memories of the race.
-Maybe this is what water-boarding prisoners in Guantanamo Bay were like?
+Maybe this is what waterboarding prisoners in Guantanamo Bay were like?

 During the second hour, my memory became a little foggy but my math skills were still pretty sharp.
 My boat crew looked concerned as it took me about two hours to go eight miles and I was only through one-quarter of the race.
 I was going to be in the water for eight hours.
-My boat crew explained to me that we had only gone eight miles in two hours and averaging only 4 MPH.
+My boat crew explained to me that we had only gone eight miles in two hours and averaged only 4 MPH.
 This was very discouraging considering my target was 4.8 MPH after numerous training paddles where I had averaged well above 4.5 MPH for many miles.
 A 7-hour goal of 4.5 MPH to average seemed very reasonable during training if conditions permitted.
 I became extremely upset and kept wondering what I was doing wrong.

 The winner of the race typically averages 5.8 MPH which gets him to the finish line in 5 hours and 30 minutes.
 The difference of 1 MPH in the race is well over an hour in this long-distance race.
 Every .1 MPH speed is a big deal in a sport where board shape, training mileage & technique play a big factor in speed.
-It finally hit me about two hours into the race and that I was expending more energy trying to stay warm versus propelling myself forward through the water and it was time to put the wetsuit on.
+It finally hit me about two hours into the race and I was expending more energy trying to stay warm versus propelling myself forward through the water and it was time to put the wetsuit on.
 No matter how hard I paddled on my knees I could not forget about being cold and wanted to drop out of the race.
 However, I knew I would regret it and have to come back to attempt the race again.

-Unfortunately, I trusted my training experience more than I trusted the common sense of my boat crew and I didn’t put on the full wetsuit before the race start.
+Unfortunately, I trusted my training experience more than I trusted the common sense of my boat crew and I didn’t put on the full wetsuit before the race started.
 However, I did compromise with them slightly and put on my booties to try and keep my extremities warm which helped for a while.
-I kept telling myself that I have paddled in the middle of the winter without a wetsuit in 55-degree water with the dun out and wind for hours and wasn’t cold until I stopped.
+I kept telling myself that I had paddled in the middle of the winter without a wetsuit in 55-degree water with the sun out and wind for hours and wasn’t cold until I stopped.
 Just keep going and the energy you create by paddling will keep you warm.
 Also, stop looking at your boat captain who is sitting up on the top deck with a ski hat and winter jacket on looking very warm and cozy.

 Being cold is an awful feeling and I may be scared forever based on this experience in the cold ocean.
-I knew I was starting to get incoherent when my boat crew asked where my wetsuit was and I said to them “you have it”.
+I knew I was starting to get incoherent when my boat crew asked where my wetsuit was and I said to them “You have it”.
 They found my suit finally and it took me almost 15 minutes to put it on while shivering.
 After ten minutes of paddling in the wetsuit, I felt my body temperature come back to normal as I continued on the journey to the mainland.

 Wearing a wetsuit can be great to keep you warm but it reduces your mobility, reach and requires more energy with each stroke.
 Unfortunately, I had not trained with a wetsuit on and I was using my Orca triathlon swimming wetsuit that fits perfectly 5 years ago when my upper body was not bulked up from paddling.
 The wetsuit is also designed to work best with a small amount of cold water flowing through it during a swim.
 The fit was way too tight and restricted my reach with each stroke on my stomach.
 Getting to my knees was even harder with the restrictions the wetsuit created on my lower body.